Zhang Ziqing

 Poetics, edited by Liu Jie-min (Wuhan: The Yangtze River Art & Literature Press,

-“Selected Zen Poems” in Critique of Poetry Vol. 4, edited by Jin Di
+American Zen Poems” in Critique of Poetry Vol. 4, edited by Jin Di and Meng

-Beat poets (Ch.
-6) and a chapter on the neglected Venice
+and a chapter on the neglected Venice Beats (Part 5, Ch.
+7).
+Zhang’s epic History of 20th

 Postcard from Allen Ginsberg to Zhang Ziqing (NYC, 26 March 1990)